 There are all sorts of causes of conflict.
 It may happen between student and teacher, facilitator and participant, or between colleagues.
 Whatever the reason, if you are in conflict, and you need support, please do contact the Conflict Transformation Guardian as above.

 MMA teachers and facilitators endeavour to offer Movement Medicine with the highest level of respect, integrity and service.
 We are committed to a Code of Ethics that lays down professional and ethical standards for our work and it is it is our intention and our hope that participants will have a positive experience.

-In the event that you have had a difficult experience at a Movement Medicine class, workshop or other event, where you feel that the teacher/facilitator has not lived up to the Code of Ethics, we would invite you to communicate directly with the teacher/facilitator about this.
-If this doesn't work out for you and you end up not feeling heard or understood, and if you feel this is a serious matter, we would then invite you to contact us at firstname.lastname@example.org so that we can attempt to facilitate a resolution between you and the teacher/facilitator involved.
+If however, you have a difficult experience at a Movement Medicine event, and believe that the teacher/facilitator has not lived up to our Code of Ethics, we invite you to first to communicate with the teacher/facilitator about this and hopefully, they will be able to resolve the issue directly.
+If that is not possible and you end up not feeling heard or understood, and if you feel this is a serious matter, please contact the Conflict Transformation Guardian, who can then help facilitate the conflict between you.
+We aim to make an initial response to any contact within ten days.

 The MMA Code of Ethics is available to view here